Carbon Capture Utilization

 4th Year PhD in Civil and Environmental Engineering, NU

-• Sultan Konkabayev, MSc
+• Sultan Konkabayev, BSc

 1st Year MSc Student in Petroleum Engineering, NU